Charlie Watts: Early life

-Charles Robert Watts was born at University College Hospital in Bloomsbury, London, to Charles Richard Watts, a lorry driver for the London, Midland and Scottish Railway, and wife Lillian Charlotte (née Eaves), who had been a factory worker.
-He has a sister, Linda (born 1944), with whom he was close.
+Charles Robert Watts was born on 2 June 1941 at University College Hospital in Bloomsbury, London, to Charles Richard Watts, a lorry driver for the London, Midland and Scottish Railway, and wife Lillian Charlotte (née Eaves), who had been a factory worker.
+He had a sister, Linda (born 1944), with whom he was close.

 As a child, Watts lived in Wembley, at 23 Pilgrims Way.
 Many of Wembley's houses had been destroyed by Luftwaffe bombs during World War II; Watts and his family lived in a prefab, as did many in the community.
 Watts would remember little of the Second World War, stating "I heard bombs exploding in the neighbourhood.
 I remember the mad rush from the house into the air-raid shelters.
 I was very young.
-War was something of a game to me - I don't think I ever really and truly got frightened."
-In 1946, Watts met neighbour Dave Green, who had moved in opposite at 22 Pilgrims Way; they became childhood friends, and remained so until Watts' death.
+War was something of a game to me – I don't think I ever really and truly got frightened."

+In 1946, Watts met neighbour Dave Green, who had moved next door at 22 Pilgrims Way; they became childhood friends, and remained so until Watts's death.
 Green became a jazz bass player, and recalls that as boys, "we discovered 78rpm records.
 Charlie had more records than I did ...
 We used to go to Charlie's bedroom and just get these records out."
-Watts' earliest records were jazz recordings; he remembered owning 78 RPM records of Jelly Roll Morton and Charlie Parker.
+Watts's earliest records were jazz recordings; he remembered owning 78 RPM records of Jelly Roll Morton and Charlie Parker.
 Green recalls that Watts also "had the one with Monk and the Johnny Dodds Trio.
 Charlie was ahead of me in listening and acquisitions."
 Green and Watts would become bandmates in many of Charlie's jazz projects.

 Watts and his family subsequently moved to Kingsbury, where he attended Tylers Croft Secondary Modern School from 1952 to 1956; as a schoolboy, he displayed a talent for art, music, cricket and football.
 When he and Green were both about thirteen, Watts became interested in drumming:

-Watts' parents gave him his first drum kit in 1955, and he practised drumming along to jazz records he collected.
+In 1955, Watts received a £12 drum kit for Christmas, and he practised drumming along to jazz records he collected.
 After completing secondary school, Watts enrolled at Harrow Art School (now the Harrow campus of the University of Westminster), which he attended until 1960.